 If you did not have to file your taxes this year or last year, and you did not register for Economic Impact Payments last year, you can still sign up for the Child Tax Credit payments.
 The good news is that through the IRS Non-filer Sign-up Tool you can also apply for any Economic Impact Payments (“stimulus checks”) that you’re entitled to but may not have received yet.

 Yes.
 If you haven’t filed taxes in a while and have not yet received the Economic Impact Payments (“stimulus checks”) that you were eligible for, you can use the Non-filer Sign-up Tool to apply for them whether or not you are also applying for Child Tax Credit payments.
-See “I haven’t filed taxes in a while.
-How can I receive this benefit?” to see if the Non-Filer Sign-up Tool is for you.
+Click this link to apply for missing Child Tax Credits or missing Economic Stimulus payments.
+Even though the title at the top of the page says Child Tax Credit you use the same form for any of these missing payments.

-If you will not be eligible to claim the Child Tax Credit on your 2021 return (the one due in April of 2022), then you should go to the IRS website to opt out of receiving monthly payments using the Child Tax Credit Update Portal.
-Receiving monthly payments now could mean that you have to return those payments when you file your tax return next year.
-If things change again and you are entitled to the Child Tax Credit for 2021, you can claim the full amount on your tax return when you file next year.
+If you were not eligible to claim the Child Tax Credit on your 2021 return (the one due in April of 2022), then you should report this on your 2021 tax return.
+Receiving the advanced payments could mean that you have to give back those payments when you file your 2021 tax return.

 If you have any questions about your unique circumstances, you should visit irs.gov/childtaxcredit2021.

-This amount may vary by income.
-These people qualify for the full Child Tax Credit:
+This amount varied by income.
+Those who qualified for the full Child Tax Credit:

-These people qualify for at least $2,000 of Child Tax Credit, which comes out to $166 per child each month:
+These who qualified for at least $2,000 of Child Tax Credit:

 Families with even higher incomes may receive smaller amounts or no credit at all.

-The IRS sends your payments by direct deposit to the bank account they have on file.
-If they don’t have bank account information for you, a check will be mailed to you.
-If you receive your payment electronically, it will show up in your bank account labeled CHILDCTC.
+The IRS sent payments by direct deposit to the bank account they had on file.
+If they did not have bank account information for you, a check was be mailed to you.
+If you received your payment electronically, it will show up in your bank account labeled CHILDCTC.

 You may be eligible for Child Tax Credit payments even if you have not filed taxes recently.
 Not everyone is required to file taxes.

-This year, Americans were only required to file taxes if they earned $24,800 as a married couple, $18,650 as a Head of Household, or $12,400 as a single filer.
-If you had total income in 2020 below those levels, you can sign up to receive monthly Child Tax Credit payments using a simple tool for non-filers available on the IRS’s website.
+This year, taxpayers were only required to file taxes if they earned $25,100 as a married couple, $18,800 as a Head of Household, or $12,550 as a single filer.
+If your total income in 2021 was below those levels, you can sign up to receive Child Tax Credit payments using a simple tool for non-filers.
+Click this link to apply for missing Child Tax Credits or missing Economic Stimulus payments.

-If you believe that your income in 2020 means you were required to file taxes, it’s not too late.
-You can still file a return to get monthly Child Tax Credit Payments in 2021, as well as other tax benefits or a refund you are eligible to claim.
-For help filing a past due return, visit the IRS website.
+If you believe that your income in 2021 means you were required to file taxes, it’s not too late.
+You can still file a return get your Child Tax Credit Payments in 2021, as well as other tax benefits or a refund you are eligible to claim.
+For help filing a past due return, visit the Tax-Aid Need Help page or the IRS website.

 No. Everyone will receive the full Child Tax Credit benefits they are owed.
-If you sign up for monthly payments later in the year, your remaining monthly payments will be larger to reflect the payments you missed.
-If you do not sign-up in time for monthly payments in 2021, you will receive the full benefit when you file your tax return in 2022.
+If you did not sign-up for advanced payments in 2021, you will receive the full benefit when you file your 2021 tax return.